Jsparrow/jsparrow.github.io/docs/maven/getting-started.md

 Any configuration options in the YAML file are case sensitive.
 Be careful how you type out things!
 ::: tip
-The rule IDs can be viewed using the list-rules-short-goal of the jsparrow-maven-plugin (see below).
+The rule IDs can be viewed using the [list-rules-short-goal](#list-rules-short) of the jsparrow-maven-plugin.
 :::

 ## Plugin Goals
 The following plugin goals are supported: